 The plans also include:

 - Unlimited calls and texts to NZ and Australia.

 - Unlimited Data Plan: $79.99/month.
 Spark also throws in a free subscription Netflix.
 Max speeds are throttled back after 40GB, to a rate that Spark says is still fast enough to watch video, albeit it at a “lower video resolution”.

 - Group Unlimited Data plan: $99.99/month.
 You can add up to three extra users at $29.99 per person (for four people it would work out at $47.49/m each).
 Netflix is also included.

 - You can hotspot your data for $10/month

 - These plans include unlimited calls and texts to NZ and Australia

-- A 28-day plan ($70): Includes unlimited data, with unlimited calls and texts to NZ and Australia.
+- A 28-day plan ($36): Their ‘Endless Data’ plan includes unlimited calls and texts to NZ and Australia.
 Max speeds reduce after 40GB (as with Spark, see above)

 - A 7-day plan ($20): Includes unlimited data with hotspotting, unlimited calls and texts to NZ and Australia.
 Max speeds reduce after 10GB

 For those not on either of its unlimited data plans, Skinny has another option for its data-hungry customers: Data Binge, which offers unlimited data when you need it for up to 12 hours.
 You can choose between: